 One morning I went to use my Windows 10 PC and brought up the start menu only to get an unpleasant surprise.
 The contents of the menu scrolled to the end uncontrollably, rendering it unusable.
 If your start menu keeps scrolling down, here’s how to fix it.

-Generally speaking, a scrolling start menu or other menu is due to a fault on some USB-attached peripheral.
+Generally speaking, a scrolling start menu or other menu is due to a fault on some USB-attached peripheral, such as a game controller or keyboard.
 Unplugging USB devices should allow you to isolate the problem.

 Fixing start menu scrolling

 This is one of those issues like the mouse cursor moving on its own that can make your computer feel haunted.
 Fortunately, this issue also usually has a fairly simple solution.

 Typically, start menu scrolling is due to a USB input device malfunctioning.
 In my case, it’s usually my game controller.
 As soon as I unplugged my game controller, my start menu started working again.
 This problem also occurs with external mice, and I’ve had it happen with a USB keyboard as well, usually when I have a USB keyboard plugged into a laptop that has its own built in keyboard.